ivoa/vo-dml/tools/ReadMe.md

 * 0.3.5 better working in the inherited data-model case.
 * 0.3.6 JPA EntityGraphs
 * 0.3.7 To VODSL task added
+* 0.3.8 Add schema generation via the generated Java code.

+_TODO - there is still some information in the [README.txt](./README.txt) file that should be incorporated in these instructions_

 ## Information for [developers of the plugin itself](./Developing.md)